Skip to main content

 Introduction

-This guide will take you through setting up a local Postgres database along with Adminer, a free database manager tool, using Docker Compose.
+This guide will take you through setting up a local Postgres connector and a local Postgres database along with Adminer, a free database manager tool, using the DDN CLI and Docker Compose.

 You can use any database management tool you prefer, we're using Adminer here.
 Some free and paid alternatives are: pgAdmin, dBeaver, psql, TablePlus, DataGrip, etc.